-Applications for the 2022-2023 leadership year are now open for all CLA-wide Committees and Section Executive Committees.
-The deadline to apply for CLA-wide Committees will be August 1, 2022 while Section Executive Committee applications will be due March 1, 2022.
+Applications for the 2024 leadership year are now open for all CLA-wide Committees.
+The deadline to apply for CLA-wide Committees will be October 31, 2023.

 Below is a description of the various CLA-wide committees.

 |1.||Amicus Committee||The Amicus Committee reviews applications to file or participate in an amicus brief; provisionally approves or denies the application; if approved, works closely with the drafters to prepare the brief; provides a copy of the brief to the Board of Representatives together with a summary of the brief and a brief explanation of the determinations made by the Amicus Committee.|

 |2.||Appellate Practice Network||The Appellate Practice Network is a statewide network of appellate attorneys for the exchange of ideas and information and the building of community.
 This committee is open to any member of the California Lawyers Association at no cost.|

 |3.||Audit||Note: Per CLA’s bylaws, only open to Board Representatives.
 The Audit Committee of the Board hires CLA’s auditors, receives and reviews the annual financial audit and the form 990 and works with the CLA team as appropriate to improve internal controls and mitigate risk.|